katat/katat.github.io/_posts/2018-01-01-vbot-saas-journey.markdown

 I wasn't expecting I would create an open source library in the testing field, neither create a SaaS product around it.
 It is an experimental process of building it from the ground up, during which there were many researches and try-errors practices.

 I did have some doubts come from inside of myself in the process, wondering "Does it worth?".
 The main driven force of this whole journey is that it is a tool built for my own itch.
 I am glad it goes this far.

+[vbot.io](https://vbot.io) is still in beta.
+It will need a lot of improvements to make it production ready.

+This post shares a bit in the traces of my side project in UI testing.
+Hopefully it will be helpful for anyone who want to build their own projects.
+I will be happy to interact with any thoughts, please feel free to comment.